Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment B's Design and Results

-In order to introduce meaningful variation in startup quality, I randomized the educational background of each startup team and the project characteristics in both the subject line and the contents of each email.
-For the control group, I do not mention the founders’ educational backgrounds at all.
-For the treatment group, the email's subject lines and contents indicate that the startup team's members come from prestigious universities in the U.S.\footnote{Prestigious universities used in this experiment include Ivy League Colleges, MIT and Stanford.
-In the first-round experiment implemented between 03/2020 and 04/2020, I also included Northwestern University, Caltech, Johns Hopkins University, Juilliard School, and other top schools in the field related to the startup.
-For example, if the startup is related to music, I mention that the founding team members come from Columbia University and the Juilliard School.
-However, investors did not appreciate such a “mixed Ivy League educational background” as strongly as the “pure Ivy League educational background”.
-Therefore, in the second-round experiment implemented between 08/2020 - 09/2020, I only used Ivy League Colleges, MIT, and Stanford as the educational background in the treatment group.} Similarly, for the project characteristics, the control group does not mention any specific comparative advantages of the startup while the treatment group mentions comparative advantages such as ``22\% MOM Growth Rate" or ``Patent Registered."\footnote{MOM is abbreviated form for ``month over month" growth in finance.} Therefore, this experimental design identifies whether startup founders’ excellent educational backgrounds and startup projects' impressive advantages attract investors more compared to average startups that do not mention these factors when sending cold call pitch emails to investors.
+\textbf{\textit{B. Randomization and Design}} \textbf{\textit{Manipulating Identity of the Entrepreneur}} --- I assign four co-founders to each created startup team, which include a white female co-founder, a white male co-founder, an Asian female co-founder, and an Asian male co-founder.\footnote{Having co-founders for a startup is very common, especially for highly innovative and complicated companies.
+Based on Pitchbook data, startups with multiple co-founders account for 50\% of all startups.} Each co-founder has a randomly assigned first name and last name that signal their gender and race.
+To make sure that investors associate the names with the correct gender and race information, I have recruited 107 US-based Amazon Mechanical Turk users to assess the gender and race of these selected names to delete any ambiguous names.
+The name lists and the name generation process details are provided in Online Appendix \ref{sec:appendix_cor}. \textbf{\textit{Manipulating the Startup's Quality}} --- I randomize the startup team's educational background and the project's comparative advantages in both the subject line and the contents of each email.
+For the educational background, the control group does not mention the founders’ educational backgrounds.
+However, the treatment group indicates that the startup team comes from a prestigious university in the U.S. in both the email's subject line and contents.\footnote{Prestigious universities used include Ivy League colleges, MIT, and Stanford.
+In the experiment implemented between 03/2020 and 04/2020, I also included Northwestern University, Caltech, Johns Hopkins University, the Juilliard School, and other top schools in the field related to the startup.
+For example, if the startup is related to music, I mention that the founding team members come from Columbia University and the Juilliard School.} Similarly, for the project characteristics, the control group does not mention any specific comparative advantages of the startup, while the treatment group mentions comparative advantages such as ``22\% MOM Growth Rate."\footnote{MOM is an abbreviated form of ``month over month" growth.}